reflex-frp/reflex/Quickref.md

 [ ]   ffor      ::        Event a -> (a ->       b) -> Event b
 [ ]   fforMaybe ::        Event a -> (a -> Maybe b) -> Event b

 -- Event to identical Event with debug trace.
+(Only prints if Event is ultimately used.)
 [ ]   traceEvent     :: Show a => String -> Event a -> Event a
 [ ]   traceEventWith ::    (a -> String) -> Event a -> Event a